mayuki/Cocona/README.md

 ```
 </details>

-If the parameter of a method is defined as nullable, Cocona will treat them as non-mandatory option for a command.
-(That is, the parameters are treated as **required option** by default excepts boolean).
+If the parameter of a method is defined as nullable, Cocona will treat it as a non-mandatory option for a command.
+(That is, the parameters are treated as **required option** by default except boolean).
 If a parameter is boolean, it's assumed that `false` default value is specified.

 ```csharp